Ending Female Genital Cutting

 What's at Stake

-The practice of female genital cutting (FGC) has impacted an estimated 140 million girls and women worldwide, and it continues to affect at least three million girls annually in Africa.
+The practice of female genital cutting (FGC) has impacted an estimated 200 million girls and women worldwide in 90 countries.
+Over 4 million girls a year are at risk of being cut around the world.

 FGC carries many immediate and long-term health risks and is recognized internationally as a clear violation of human rights.
 More than just a harmful practice, FGC is a deeply rooted social norm enforced by community expectations around marriageability.
 By having a daughter cut, the family ensures that she will be a desirable marriage prospect.